utep-cs-systems-courses/projectzero-RyanAdamRojas/README.md

   Be sure to watch this video on how to [render bitmap fonts](https://www.youtube.com/playlist?list=PLW7kRC02iWTIxCZzo2IKSNpN15lRscCs2).

- # Learning outcomes
+ # Learning Outcomes

- - ability to use emacs editor and linux command-line compilation tools using bash shell
+ - Ability To Use emacs editor and linux command-line compilation tools using bash shell
  - git: ability to clone repo and add/commit/push changes
  - ability to understand and modify C programs with separate compilation and include files that include declarations for global variables and functions.
  - bitfield manipulation